Bounds Walls, Ushaw College

 Bounds Walls, Ushaw College, Durham DH7 9RH View on map

-Main building open Wed-Sat 12.30pm-5.00pm.
-Open days begin on 20th March 2018.
-Free access to the walls, approaching from the drives and car parks to the south and west.
+Main building open Wed-Sat 11am-4pm (last entry 3pm).
+Open days begin on 20th March 2019.
+Free access to the walls, approaching from the drives and car parks to the south and west

 - Adult: £5 annual pass

-Road: 3 miles west of Durham City, between the villages of Bearpark and Esh.
-Rail: Durham (3 miles) Bus; Arriva U1 University service available to the public from Durham City.
+Road: 4.5 miles west of Durham City, between the villages of Bearpark and Esh.
+Rail: Durham (4.5 miles) Bus; Arriva U1 University service available to the public from Durham City and SB52.

 No charge for parking